 Make sure that the pages in your Siteimprove Inventory are correct

 When you start using Siteimprove you might find pages that you do not want to have checked and maybe you have other domains that Siteimprove has not yet checked or indexed.
-Before editors work on resolving errors, double check that the page index is correct.
-You will get the best overview in the Sitemap within the Inventory section of Quality Assurance to view pages on your site.
+Before editors work on resolving errors, make sure that the page index is correct.
+You can get an overview of the pages and content found in the Quality Assurance Inventory found at Quality Assurance > Inventory > Pages.

 Editors sometimes manage different areas of a website.
 For example, each department may have its own web editors.
 In such cases, we recommend you set up page groups so editors can focus on the areas they are responsible for.